kitium-ai/error/README.md

 const problem = problemDetailsFrom(err);
 // {
 //   type: 'https://docs.kitium.ai/errors/auth/forbidden',
-//   title: 'You cannot access this resource',
+//   title: 'You do not have permission to perform this action',
 //   status: 403,
 //   instance: 'corr-123',
 //   extensions: {